Table of Contents

 Payment disputes – submission & tracking

 Handling transaction payment disputes manually takes time.
-When you use the supplier portal to submit and track payment disputes, your business can streamline the process and resolve the issue quicker.
+When you use the AP vendor portal to submit and track payment disputes, your business can streamline the process and resolve the issue quicker.

 Using a supplier portal for your business and its supply chain, the customer procurement team and supplier team can submit or view the purchase order, request change orders, see shipping and delivery status, and get automated vendor notifications.
 Self-service solutions like Oracle iSupplier Portal or Oracle Supplier Portal Cloud let vendors accomplish invoicing by using detailed purchase order information.
 Creating an invoice from a purchase order is known as a PO flip.